 She will be missed by all of us in the Jewish genealogical community worldwide.
 She was tireless in her efforts to expand the knowledge and practice of family history research in novel ways that had enormous impacts for so many.
 She was gracious and fun-loving, tough, reliable, and very funny.
 We are in mourning for our substantial and devastating loss.
 She left behind her husband, Ken Kaufman, and her three children, Michael, Nick, and Lily (and husband Nick Coleman) and her brother, Doug Weisberger (and wife Mia and their children).

-We know that many in the genealogical community are as stunned and saddened as we are at this terrible news, and we will add their comments and remembrances of Pamela to this webpage, and to a future special issue of our newsletter The Galitzianer.
-Please e-mail email@example.com with your additions.
+We know that many in the genealogical community are as stunned and saddened as we are at this terrible news, and we will add their comments and remembrances of Pamela to this webpage, and to a future special issue of our newsletter the Galitzianer.
+Please e-mail email@example.com with any additions.

 The Pamela Weisberger Memorial Fund is a partnership between Pamela’s family and Gesher Galicia.
 Contributions will be used to support programs and projects in her memory.
 Gesher Galicia is a qualified 501(c)(3) non-profit corporation.